Oregon Crimes | Measure 11 Offenses | Sex Crimes | Assault Crimes | Theft Crimes | Reckless Driving | Prostitution | DUII | DWS / DWR

 ORS 475.892 A Felony Unlawful delivery of methamphetamine within 1000 feet of a school.

 By definition, conviction of any criminal offense comes with the possibility of jail and sometimes prison time.
-However, some drug convictions (especially possession charges) result in either no custody time or a very short jail sentence.
-The amount of incarceration (jail) received will depend on a number of factors, including (but not limited to) the following:
+However, some drug convictions (especially drug possession charges) result in either no custody time or a very short jail sentence.
+Many delivery / manufacturing charges will result in a prison sentence of a year or more if the amount of drugs involved is large or if a sale is made to a minor or if the defendant has a significant prior record of convictions.

 • the crime for which you're convicted (possession charges are viewed less seriously than delivery or manufacturing charges);